sikora-scientific-instrumentation/cold_stage_4/README.md

 --------------------

 In the program directory, enter ipython ColdStage.py at the command line.
 If no physical instrument is connected you can select the 'simulation_test_device' from the device option menu to have a play.
+If you have a webcam connected (or built-in) you it should detect it.
+If not, you can run the software without.

 Licence: